The Ultimate Himachal Pradesh Travel Guide: Mountains, Culture & Adventure

 Manali is the launchpad for adventure in Himachal.
 Base yourself here to access Solang Valley (snow activities), Rohtang Pass (stunning views), and the Kullu Valley (river rafting on the Beas).
 Don't miss Old Manali's cafés or the 11th-century Hadimba Devi Temple surrounded by cedar forests.

 Spiti is Himachal's best-kept secret — a high-altitude cold desert that feels like another planet.
-Key Monastery, Chandratal Lake, and the ancient village of Dhankar are highlights.
-The roads are challenging (4WD recommended), but the solitude and raw Himalayan beauty are unmatched.
+Key Monastery, Chandratal Lake, and ancient Dhankar wait at the end of one of India's most cinematic drives.
+Roads are challenging (4WD recommended), but the solitude and raw Himalayan beauty are unmatched.

 Top Things to Do in Himachal